ec-coding/ec-coding/README.md

   </a>
 </p>

-Hi, I'm @Edwin!
-I am currently studying Full-Stack web development in the hopes of becoming a professional software engineer.
+Hi, I'm Edwin!
+I am a former teacher who is currently studying Full-Stack web development in the hopes of making a career transition into professional software engineering.
+Please visit [my personal website](https://edwinchoi.netlify.app/) for more information on the projects I've completed!

 <!---
 Zolere/Zolere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.